 The reason is, COGS is different from your total and landing costs.
 You have to manually take away all the operational and overhead costs.
 And if you get it even slightly wrong, all the other calculations will go haywire.

 Automating the calculation gives you and your team the chance to think of the more important aspects of your business – strategizing to reduce the costs.
 This is what Peel helps you with.
 It takes away the heavy lifting of the manual COGS calculation process, so you can focus on taking actions that’ll add to your business.
+Peel also offers a free cost calculator for COGS, making it easy and accessible for anyone to get started.

 Cost of Goods Sold (COGS) Example